10 Questions About Anxiety

-**A: **According to Health Pro Jerry Kennard, some herbal remedies that can help with stress are: St. John’s Wort, Ginseng and Chamomile.
+A: According to psychologist Jerry Kennard, Ph.D., some herbal remedies that can help with stress are: St. John’s Wort, ginseng and chamomile.
 Remember that you must be very careful when taking supplements.
 They are not regulated by the FDA, and some supplements can interfere with other medication.
 Talk with your doctor before taking supplements.

 Q: How do you know if you have an anxiety disorder?

-**A: **There are many different types of anxiety, each with specific symptoms.
+A: There are many different types of anxiety, each with specific symptoms.
 Because anxiety is a medical condition, it must be diagnosed by a medical professional.
-If your fears are keeping you from looking for work, holding a job or any other daily activities, it is probably time to talk with your doctor and find out if you do have anxiety.
+If your fears are keeping you from looking for work, holding a job, or interfering with any other daily activities, it is probably time to talk with your doctor and find out if you do have anxiety.